sanying123/documentation/getting-started/shiftleft-requirements.md

 - Mozilla Firefox (tested with v57, v58b)
 - macOS Safari (tested with v11)

-Microsoft Edge* is currently not officially supported but have been verified with v41.
+Microsoft Edge* is currently not officially supported but has been verified with v41.